 \section{Lorentzian manifolds}

 In this section we consider Lorentzian manifolds $(M,g)$, i.e. pseudo-Riemannian manifolds of signature $(1,n+1)$, $n\geq 0$.
-Holonomy algebras of simply connected complete Lorentzian spin manifold admitting parallel spinors are classified in \cite{L01,LPhD}.
+Holonomy algebras of Lorentzian spin manifold admitting non-zero parallel spinor fields are classified in \cite{L01,LPhD}.
 We suppose now that the spinor bundle of $(M,g)$ admits a parallel 1-dimensional complex subbundle and $(M,g)$ does not admit any parallel spinor.

 \begin{theorem} Let $(M,g)$ be a simply connected complete Lorentzian spin manifold.
 Suppose that $(M,g)$ does not admit a parallel spinor.
-Then its spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if one of the following conditions holds
+Then its spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if one of the following conditions holds:

-\begin{itemize} \item[1)] $(M,g)$ is a direct product of $(\Real,-(dt)^2)$ and of a Riemannian spin manifold $(N,h)$ such that the spinor bundle of $(N,h)$ admits a parallel 1-dimensional complex subbundle and $(N,h)$ does not admit a parallel spinor field;
+\begin{itemize} \item[1)] $(M,g)$ is a direct product of $(\mathbb{R},-(dt)^2)$ and of a Riemannian spin manifold $(N,h)$ such that the spinor bundle of $(N,h)$ admits a parallel 1-dimensional complex subbundle and $(N,h)$ does not admit any non-zero parallel spinor field;

-\item[2)] $(M,g)$ is a direct product of an indecomposable Lorentzian spin manifold and of Riemannian spin manifold $(N,h)$ such that the spinor bundles of both manifolds admit parallel 1-dimensional complex subbundles and at least one of these manifolds does not admit a parallel spinor field. \end{itemize} \end{theorem}
+\item[2)] $(M,g)$ is a direct product of an indecomposable Lorentzian spin manifold and of Riemannian spin manifold $(N,h)$ such that the spinor bundles of both manifolds admit parallel 1-dimensional complex subbundles and at least one of these manifolds does not admit any non-zero parallel spinor field. \end{itemize} \end{theorem}